 -

-The Cal-Vet Fee Waiver authorization form is available from the Cal-Vet County Veterans Services.
+The Cal Vet College Fee Waiver is approved by Cal Vet and their authorization criteria.
+The authorization form is available from County Veterans Services.

 -

-Students need to provide Veterans Benefits a copy of their current Authorization Letter each academic year they plan to utilize the Cal-Vet Fee Waiver.
+Students need to provide Veterans Benefits a copy of their current Authorization Letter each academic year.

 -